jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Watched Javascript shorts

 **Thoughts** I really like how CS50 shorts teaches you more about the subtopics (versus getting one of the Udemy courses - I feel like they don't explain it well enough.)

+### [2019]
+### Day 43: January 2, Wed

+**Today's Progress**: Read through mashup, problem set 8

+**Thoughts** Okay, I got overwhelmed.
+Javascript was understandable enough, but this pset seemed like alien language.
+Had a bout of imposter syndrome and didn't look at it for a few days.

+### Day 44: January 7, Mon

+**Today's Progress**: Created a table for places

+**Thoughts** How do you eat an elephant?
+One bite at a time.
+Hesitantly, I read the pset again slowly... and discovered that the first thing to do was create a table.
+Ah, not alien language!

+### Day 45: January 8, Tue

+**Today's Progress**: Completed articles and search from application.py, and configure from scripts.js.

+**Thoughts** Whew... ok, it doesn't need an Einstein brain.
+Now I think, am I really learning?
+I had to google to find out I needed to use request.get.args.
+Also, doesn't CS50 give too much to the students?
+But then again, it wasn't meant to be a hardcore course; just an intro - so it makes sense.
+I guess I am still in the imposter syndrome phase...